What you need to know about Iowa’s impending abortion ban

 But that wasn’t the case in Iowa.

-Its 2018 ban hasn’t gone into effect, to the frustration of Republicans and antiabortion advocates.
-That has meant abortion has remained legal up until 22 weeks of pregnancy.
+Its 2018 ban hasn’t gone into effect to the frustration of Republicans and antiabortion advocates.
+That’s meant abortion has remained legal up until 22 weeks of pregnancy.

-However, the rate of abortions in the state has declined slightly on average since before the June 2022 ruling, according to data from the Society of Family Planning, which supports abortion rights.
+However, the rate of abortions in the state has declined slightly since before the June 2022 ruling, according to data from the Society of Family Planning, which supports abortion rights.

 Mazie Stilwell, the director of public affairs at Planned Parenthood Advocates of Iowa, attributed this dynamic to the “uncertainty and fear” created by the nation’s new patchwork of abortion laws.
-She said more patients have headed to Minnesota, for instance, which moved to shore up access to the procedure in the past year.
+She said an increase of patients have headed to Minnesota, for instance, which moved to shore up access to the procedure in the past year.

-A few years ago, multiple conservative-leaning states — including Georgia, Kentucky, Louisiana, Mississippi and Ohio — passed abortion bans for after fetal cardiac activity has been detected.
-However, some of those states had restrictions earlier in pregnancy that were designed to take effect if the Supreme Court overturned Roe.
+A few years ago, a wave of conservative-leaning states — such as Georgia, Kentucky, Louisiana, Mississippi and Ohio — passed abortion bans after fetal cardiac activity has been detected.
+However, some of those states had restrictions earlier in pregnancy set to kick in if the Supreme Court overturned Roe.

-Georgia has a similar ban, but such limits have been blocked by the courts in states including South Carolina and Ohio.
-Governor of Florida and GOP presidential hopeful Ron DeSantis signed a law this year banning most abortions after six weeks, touting it as a sign of his conservative bona fides, but it won’t take effect unless the state’s conservative-leaning Supreme Court approves Florida’s existing 15-week ban.
+Georgia currently has a similar ban in place, while such limits are blocked by the courts in states like South Carolina and Ohio.
+Florida governor and GOP presidential hopeful Ron DeSantis signed a law banning most abortions after six weeks earlier this year, touting it as a sign of his conservative bona fides, but it won’t take effect unless the state’s conservative-leaning Supreme Court approves Florida’s existing 15-week ban.

-Some antiabortion advocates view such limits as a step toward banning nearly all abortions.
+Some antiabortion advocates view such bans as a step toward banning nearly all abortions.